 - Increases productivity

-We all have the ability and opportunity to cultivate gratitude.
-Rather than a complaint about the things you think you deserve, take a few moments to focus on all that you have.
-Developing an attitude of gratitude is one of the simplest ways to improve your satisfaction with life.
+We all have the capability and opportunity to nurture gratitude.
+Rather than a grievance about the things you think you deserve, take a few moments to focus on all that you already possess.